AndoKPD/kpd-scripts/README.md

 Set your preferences and reload the window (F5 or F6).

-other idkr keyboard shortcuts are found here: https://github.com/Mixaz017/idkr#keyboard-shortcuts
+Other idkr keyboard shortcuts are found here: https://github.com/Mixaz017/idkr#keyboard-shortcuts

 UNDERSTANDING THE SETTINGS: